phetsims/calculus-grapher/doc/implementation-notes.md

 Curve - A collection of CurvePoints.
 Intended to be sub-classed
 - TransformedCurve - A Curve that can be manipulated by user transformation.
 Extends Curve.
 - IntegralCurve - The integral of a Curve.
 Extends Curve.
-- DerivativeCurve - The derivative of a Curve.
+- DerivativeCurve - The first derivative of a Curve.
+Extends Curve.
+- SecondDerivativeCurve - The second derivative of a Curve.
 Extends Curve.

 AncillaryTool - A model base class associated with an x value on the graph.
 Intended to be sub-classed
 - AreaUnderCurveScrubber - Model for the scrubber 'AreaUnderCurve'.
 Extends AncillaryTool.